alpacahq/pipeline-live/README.md

 [zipline document](https://www.zipline.io/).

 ## Data Sources
-This library premoninantly relies on the [IEX public dataAPI](https://iextrading.com/developer/docs/) for daily prices and fundamentals, but aims to connect to other data sources over the time.
+This library premoninantly relies on the [IEX public data API](https://iextrading.com/developer/docs/) for daily prices and fundamentals, but aims to connect to other data sources over the time.
 Currently supported data sources include the following.